What is Node JS Used for in 2024 – Complete Guide

 Node.js can serve as a proxy server between services with varying response times or as a means to gather data from multiple sources.
 One common use case for Node.js is when a back-end application needs to communicate with or collect data from various sources but lacks the infrastructure to create a proxy.
 In such cases, Node.js can act as the proxy, providing an efficient and reliable solution.

-Effective Tooling With NPM
+Effective Tooling with NPM

 The Node package manager (NPM) is the default package manager for Node.js, which has 1.3 million packages available in the main registry.